kikuchiyo/app_development_en/app_mgmt/getting_started_app_management.md

 2. Obtain the latest device data

-   After importing the SDK, code can be written.
-This course takes an example of getting the latest data interface for a device.
-The example code is as follows:
+   After importing the SDK, you can start programming with the SDK APIs.

+   The following code sample shows how to obtain the latest data of a device:

    ```java
    import com.envision.eeop.api.EnvisionClient;